Skip to main content

 • Public subnets

-• Kubernetes cluster (E.g., EKS in AWS)
+• Managed Kubernetes cluster (E.g., EKS in AWS)

-• Plus, few other companion kubernetes deployments to support
+• Companion kubernetes deployments to support

 • Monitoring